 Can the WELLNESS of our BUILDINGS determine our healthiest lives?

 I believe it can.
-In fact, I believe that ideally our homes and workplaces should not just cause no harm to our health, but they should also support and enhance our health, well-being, productivity and enjoyment of life.
-In the case of our homes they should also be sanctuaries where we can rest.
-BUILDING WELLNESS can actually be the answer in creating our healthiest lives.
-I also believe that the way we build, furnish and live in our homes and work places should support the environment.
+In fact, I believe that ideally our homes and workplaces should not just cause no harm to our health, but they should support and enhance our health, well-being, productivity and enjoyment of life.
+In the case of our homes they should also be sanctuaries where we can rest and renew.
+BUILDING WELLNESS can be the answer in creating our healthiest lives.

 Developing Building Wellness

 As a nutritional and environmental health practitioner I’ve now heard too many people say that their symptoms improve or disappear when they’re away from their home or workplace for there not to be something in the impact a building can have on our health.
 Given on average we spend 90% of our time indoors (The National Human Activity Pattern Survey), what happens inside buildings and how it impacts our health is critical.
 It’s not just about the physical environment, but also our behaviours in homes and workplaces including what we eat, how food is prepared and stored, products and furnishings we choose to bring into the building, and ease of access to green spaces and natural environments.

 Modern built environments in particular are having an increasingly negative impact on our health including sedentary lifestyles, poor diets, stress, social isolation, environmental toxins, lack of connection to nature amongst other problems.
 As home, work and play become more blurred, and Building Biology gains more awareness, homes and workplaces will hopefully be seen as an investment in our health, not just a financial investment.